Whimsy Stick

 Mental Load Is High

-Tracking, timing the pounce, holding a wait, releasing on cue — all of these engage problem-solving centers alongside the drive system.
-Mental fatigue from 10 focused minutes of indoor flirt pole play is worth more than 45 minutes of physical exercise alone.
+Tracking, timing the pounce, holding a wait, releasing on cue.
+All of these engage problem-solving centers alongside the drive system.
+Mental fatigue from 10 focused minutes is worth more than 45 minutes of physical exercise alone.

 03